 Tripping is typically caused by fixed objects, uneven or broken surfaces, or obstacles in the path.
 In a workplace, items left on the floor, poorly lit spaces hiding obstructions, or even loose carpets and rugs can all be a trip hazard.

-Again, it is easy to prevent trips at work by ensuring that all walkways are free from obstructions, pathways are clearly lit, and any uneven or broken surfaces are cordoned off or clearly marked.
+It’s easy to prevent slips, trips and falls by ensuring that the environment is well-maintained, with no hazards such as uneven surfaces, loose wires or clutter that can cause accidents.
+Also, ensure walkways are free from obstructions, pathways are clearly lit, and any uneven or broken surfaces are cordoned off or clearly marked.

-To find out more about our slip, trip, and fall training course or any of our other online training, contact us today on 01237 477 931
+To find out more about our slip, trip, and fall training course or any of our other online training, contact us today at 01237 477 931 or email@example.com.